Degree in Chemistry by the University of A Coruña

 What you learn

-In this degree, students will acquire a solid and balanced base of theoretical-practical chemical knowledge, including the research of structures and mechanisms of chemical transformations and the synthesis of new species or substances.
-They will learn to solve chemical problems effectively by developing constructive thinking and working collaboratively.
-Likewise, they will develop the necessary skills and abilities to apply the knowledge acquired to solve scientific-technical work and present a critical scientific opinion both in the official languages of our community and in English.
-Students who take this course will be trained to integrate into the working market in any of the fields related to the qualification.
-Finally, they will appreciate the importance of research, innovation and technological development in the socioeconomic and cultural progress of society.
+Students will acquire a solid and well-balanced foundation of theoretical and practical chemical knowledge, including the study of structures and mechanisms of chemical transformations and the synthesis of new species or substances.
+They will learn to solve chemical problems effectively by developing constructive thinking and working collaborative.
+Likewise, they will develop the skills and abilities necessary to apply the knowledge acquired to the resolution of scientific and technical tasks and to express a scientific critical opinion in both the official languages of our region and in English.

 Professional and academic career